 positions or axes (FYI: axes is the plural of axis!), which results in the material spinning off center or out

 of balance.
 This technique is also called multi-axis turning.
 I recommend that you be very comfortable

 with the lathe and experienced enough to have developed good tool control.
 Secondly, make sure you

-operate the lathe in a safe manner, using appropriate speeds, safety protection and procedures.
+operate the lathe in a safe manner, using appropriate speeds,

 For the purpose of this article, we will focus on turning a replacement handle for a small tack hammer.